-We are seeking to make theological education accessible to individuals who are presently serving in ministry or the marketplace.
-Our modular approach is both unique and intensive, allowing for meaningful and in-depth study.
+We are seeking to make accredited theological education accessible to individuals who are presently serving in ministry or the marketplace.
+Our approach to education is built around a unique intensive one-week modular system, though we are increasingly offering online and satellite opportunities for meaningful and in-depth study.
 Smaller classes allow for catalytic dialogue and learning and share a fundamental commitment to make biblical and theoretical truths practical and life-related.
-All of our graduate degrees are accredited with the largest theological graduate level accrediting agency, the Association of Theological Schools (ATS).
+All our graduate degrees are accredited with the largest theological graduate level accrediting agency, the Association of Theological Schools (ATS).

-Today we are grateful that God continues to send alumni of Briercrest Seminary into many corners of our world and society, filling strategic leadership positions in the church, missions, counselling and health centres, schools, nonprofit and marketplace settings.
+We are grateful that God continues to send alumni of Briercrest Seminary into many corners of our world and society, filling strategic leadership positions in the church, missions, counselling and health centres, schools, non-profit and marketplace settings.
 Many of our students have also gone on to doctoral programs across North America and the UK.